feedback-to-code/codeGLEU/README.md

 This deficit was successfully resolved for textual tasks with GLEU (Napoles et al, 2015), which introduces a penalty for n-grams that should have been modified but were not, bringing the metric into alignment with human evaluations even for complex grammatical error correction tasks.

 A similarly improved metric for the evaluation of code synthesis does not yet, however, exist.
-As such, i am introducing the CodeGLEU metric, which aims to extend CodeBLEU in the same manner that GLEU extends BLEU in.
+As such, i am introducing the CodeGLEU metric, which aims to extend CodeBLEU in the same way that GLEU extends BLEU.

 WIP